Scientific Name

 Description

 Pachypodium succulentum is a succulent shrub with a large tuberous stem bearing several slender, somewhat twisted branches with brownish spines, usually in spreading pairs, and fleshy, green to brownish leaves scattered along the branches and clustered towards the ends.
-It grows up to 2 feet (60 cm) tall.
-The tuber is up to 6 inches (15 cm) in diameter, with most of its volume lying below the ground level.
-Branches are erect, simple or sparingly branched, and up to 2 feet (60 cm) long and up to 0.5 inches (1.3 cm) in diameter.
-The young branches are grey tomentellous, becoming glabrous with wrinkled brownish bark as they age.
+It can grow up to 2 feet (60 cm) tall.
+The tuber can reach up to 6 inches (15 cm) in diameter, with most of its volume lying below the ground level.
+The branches are erect, simple or sparingly branched and can grow up to 2 feet (60 cm) long and 0.5 inches (1.3 cm) in diameter.
+As they age, the young branches are grey tomentellous, becoming glabrous with wrinkled brownish bark.
 The lateral branches are usually very much shorter than the central ones.
-Leaves are linear to linear-lanceolate, up to 1.8 inches (4.5 cm) long and up to 0.3 (0.8 cm) wide.
-The inflorescence is a thyrse with 5-merous flowers on short pedicels, which elongate somewhat when fruiting.
-The flowers are crimson or shades of pink, rarely white, usually with a darker midstripe on the corolla lobes.
-They appear in spring and early summer.
+The leaves are linear to linear-lanceolate and measure up to 1.8 inches (4.5 cm) long and up to 0.3 (0.8 cm) wide.

 Hardiness